The contemplation of beauty causes the soul to grow wings.

-The Beautiful Soul
+The Philosophy of the Beautiful Soul

 An Ancient Tradition for Composing a Beautiful Life